custom-components/ble_monitor/faq.md

 - Do not forget to disable the `report_unknown` option (delete it or set it to `False` and restart HA)!
 Since the potentially large output of this option will spam the log and can mask really important messages.
 - Wait for a response from the developers.

 The BLE advertisements, which are collected with the above procedure, can also be collected with `hcidump` with the following command (leave it running for a couple of minutes).
+If you are using a full Home Assistant installation including Home Assistant OS, etc, you will have to follow [this procedure](https://developers.home-assistant.io/docs/operating-system/debugging/) first to get access to these commands.

 ```shell
 sudo hcidump --raw hci > dump.txt